joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/7074347/2026/02/26/commanders-tyler-biadasz-released-nfl/

 **Bruce Froemming, an enduring umpire with decades of colorful confrontations, dies at 86**\
 `Froemming, who was born Sept.
-29, 1939, in Milwaukee, served 13 years as a minor league umpire before reaching the majors in 1971.`\
+29, 1939, in Milwaukee, served 13 years as a minor-league umpire before reaching the majors in 1971.`\
 https://nytimes.com/athletic/7073994/2026/02/26/mlb-umpire-bruce-froemming-dies-86/

 **Trump Ally Expands Inquiry of Former Officials Who Investigated the President**\